 I'm making work because I have to.
 I come from a lineage of workers, it's all I know.

-Painting and drawing become a means of recording.
 I arrive at an image using a build-up and removal of marks.
 Each brushstroke is a depiction of light going across a form.
 Each line is notetaking how a subject activates a space.
-Using sculpture I follow a procedure of examination, deconstructing, and reconstructing a form.
-There are hidden through lines concelead in the oblique; intersections of our lived experiences that these mediums reveal.
+I follow a methodical examination of forms engaging with fabricated and found materials in sculpture.
+I work to make the unfathomable accessible using this assemblage of methods as a visual language.

 Artist Bio

-Bessiake uses various media to explore the ingredients of a phenomenon using the body as a conduit to reveal these hidden structures.
-Influenced by his experiece as a first generation immigrant his work reflects his desire to connect himself to his environment.
+Bessiake uses multiple discplines to explore the ingredients of a phenomenon using the body as the origin.
+Influenced by his experience as a first generation immigrant his work reflects his desire to connect himself to his environment.
 In a process involving reassembly, experimentation, and collection, Bessiake’s work is a collision between practicality and abstraction making references to scale, memory. and collective consciousness.

-Bessiake has presented work at the National Gallery of the Bahamas, Chautauqua School of Visual Arts, and Massachusetts College of Art and Design.
-Recent Exhibitions include solo exhibits at Hallspace Gallery Gallery NAGA Boston, MA, Gallery Kayafas Boston MA, and the University of the Bahamas.
-Bessiake received a BFA from Montserrat College of Art and is a recipient of the William and Ruth Fusco Prize to Encourage Artistic Achievement from Montserrat College of Art and a finalist for the AXA Art Prize at the New York Academy of Art.
+Josue Bessiake has presented work at the National Gallery of the Bahamas, Chautauqua School of Visual Arts, and Massachusetts College of Art and Design.
+Recent Exhibitions include exhibits at The University of Texas: Edinburgh; Gallery NAGA, Boston, MA; and the University of the Bahamas.
+Bessiake is a recipient of the William and Ruth Fusco Prize to Encourage Artistic Achievement from Montserrat College of Art and a finalist for the AXA Art Prize at the New York Academy of Art.

 Contact